valkum/slick/README.md

   Caption and image/media are split half, and have edge margin 0 60px.
 - Rounded
   This will round the main image display, reasonable for small carousels, maybe with a small caption below to make it nice.
+Use slideToShow option > 2.

 ## Read more